ashapir0/typescript-react-mvc/README.md

 #### Controllers
 Controllers handle all the business logic in your application (validating forms, fetching backend data, pulling/pushing data from stores, etc.).
 #### Registries / DI
-The use of registries and dependency injection
+The use of registries and dependency injection aides greatly in scaling while keeping your code explicit and modular.
 ### SOLID Adherance
 ##### S (Single Responsibility Principle)
 > "A class should only have a single responsibility, that is, only changes to one part of the software's specification should be able to affect the specification of the class."